akrupal/java/README.md

 also the static method will only have access to static variables ex 3.java

+if you need access to the other normal object variables you can pass the object as a parameter

 main method is static because if it was not we would first need to create an instance of that object and only then the main method could be called but main is the start of execution and this creates a deadlock so main is static which means it does not need an instance to be called

 when we have a static variable in our class and we want to initilise it we can use a static block the static block will only run once no matter how many objects are created or how many times the constructor is called